Background

 We model imaging systems (encoders) as functions that transform objects into images, which are then captured with noise by a detector.
 Using just these noisy measurements and knowledge of the noise characteristics, we can evaluate system quality and guide improvements.

-Information measures how well we can distinguish different objects from noisy measurements.
+Information quantify how well we can distinguish different objects using noisy measurements.
 When noise increases, multiple objects could have produced the same measurement, making them harder to tell apart and reducing the information content.

 To estimate information, we measure the total variability in measurements and subtract out the portion caused by noise.